 - LexisNexis U.S. Serial Set records the memorials, petitions, and private relief actions made to the U.S. Congress back to 1789, with a total of more than 480,000 pages of information.

-Thousands of legal forms available with more forms being added daily.
+Thousands of legal forms are available on Indiana Legal Forms Library, with more forms being added daily.
 Official, State Specific, Federal, Business, Personal, Real Estate and General forms covering hundreds of legal subjects and issues, with most Indiana legal forms available to print.
 Customize the forms to your specific need, complete the form online then save and print.

-Created exclusively for Spanish-speaking users, this reference tool provides full-text of popular Hispanic magazines – not just translations of English-language magazines.
+Created exclusively for Spanish-speaking users, ¡Informe! provides full-text of popular Hispanic magazines – not just translations of English-language magazines.